APIs have become the de-facto standard in building and running modern applications.

 Application API metrics

 Application-specific metrics give insight into how well your application is performing independently of other metrics.
-These are good metrics to use in a benchmark when you go toe to toe with a competitor and they are worth tracking over longer periods of time.
+These are good metrics to use for website benchmark and they are worth tracking over longer periods of time.

 Requests Per Minute (RPM)